Improving Emergency Department Opioid Treatment for People of Color

 Overcoming health care provider bias is only one of the issues hindering access to quality care for OUD sufferers of color.
 Negative media portrayal of opioid use is another contributing factor.
 While the conversation about drug dependency is shifting from one of moral failure to chronic disease, coverage still often portrays White people with OUD as victims whose promise and potential have been co-opted by profit-driven drug companies.
 Conversely, Black people are depicted as remorseless criminals, lacking humanity.

-Sara Lawson, a Hegira Health social worker who counsels emergency department patients seeking assistance with mental health and substance abuse treatment and advises on the Just Care curriculum, is often dismayed by the lack of sympathy and empathy health care providers show toward Black people.
+Sara Lawson, a Black Family Development Clinical Therapist, who counsels emergency department patients seeking assistance with mental health and substance abuse treatment and advises on the Just Care curriculum, is often dismayed by the lack of sympathy and empathy health care providers show toward Black people.

 “I often tell my coworkers they can’t judge a book by its cover,” Lawson says.
 “It’s not their place to criticize people who repeatedly come to the emergency room with the same problem.
 They don’t know how deep that person’s trauma is.
 Patients deserve respect.”